 One of the best parts about go-karting is how variable it is, and how many options you have when getting started.
 A lot of people ask me about go-kart frames and their sizes, so it’s only right that I share my knowledge on the matter!

 So, what size go-kart frame do you need?
-This varies heavily depending on the age of the driver, the engine they are using, and the type of go-karting the frame will be used for.
+What size of go-kart frame or chassis you need varies heavily depending on the age of the driver, the engine they are using, and the type of go-karting they do.
 As one example, Senior (age 15+) go-kart frames are either made of 30mm tubing or 32mm tubing.

 With all of the potential options and combinations needed to be considered before deciding on a specific frame, otherwise known as a chassis, this question can’t be answered just like that!
 Let’s look at how driver age, engine choice and type of go-karting should influence your decision.